oddbird/oddleventy/content/blog/2022/zero-units.md

   There's a well-established 'best practice' that CSS authors (and linters and minifiers) should remove units from any `0` value.
-  It's a fine rule in many cases, but there are very common situations where it will break your code.
+  It's a fine rule in most cases, but there are a few common situations where it will break your code.
 ---